Mashgiach: Gender

 Although the vast majority of mashgichim are men, most supervising agencies employ women as mashgichot as well.
-While the profession has historically been very male dominated, an increasing number of women as becoming mashgichot.
-Shira Feder writing for The Forward has stated that in most kosher homes "you'll find a female mashgiach bustling about the kitchen — it is often women, after all, who are tasked with the job of maintaining a kosher kitchen...Yet this role rarely translates into the professional food industry."
+While the profession has historically been very male dominated, an increasing number of women are becoming mashgichot.
+Shira Feder writing for The Forward has stated that in most kosher homes "you'll find a female mashgiach bustling about the kitchen — it is often women, after all, who are tasked with the job of maintaining a kosher kitchen...
+Yet this role rarely translates into the professional food industry."
 The greatest number of mashgichot work in the food services industry in the New York City and Los Angeles metropolitan regions.
 Women working as mashgichot sometimes report lower pay than male mashgichim, discriminatory hiring practices, and lack of respect from employers, coworkers, and customers.

 The first training course for mashgichot was held in Baltimore in the fall of 2009, organized by Star-K.

 In 2012, the Orthodox Jewish women's advocacy group Emunah petitioned the Supreme Court of Israel concerning the rights of women to serve as mashgichot.
 In 2013, the Chief Rabbinate of Israel voted to allow women to serve as mashgichot.
 In 2014, nine women took the Chief Rabbinate's kosher certification exam in Jerusalem.
 The liberal Orthodox Tzohar organization, which offers kosher certification independent of the Chief Rabbinate, employed 5 mashgichot as of 2019.

-Rabbi Moshe Feinstein has permitted women to serve as mashgichot.
+Rabbi Moshe Feinstein permitted women to serve as mashgichot.
 Rabbi Meir Amsel issued a rebuttal to Rabbi Feinstein, arguing that women serving as mashgichot could lead to women rabbis.

 Responsibilities

 Depending on the assignment, mashgichim must be familiar with the halakhas of slaughtering meat, cooking meat and fish, and separating meat and dairy.
-She or he must be knowledgeable about the way boilers and shipping vessels work, since high temperatures and long storage times can affect the status of kosher foods.
+They must be knowledgeable about the way boilers and shipping vessels work, since high temperatures and long storage times can affect the status of kosher foods.
 It has been said that in addition to knowledge of Jewish law, mashgichim must be familiar with "engineering, entomology, metallurgy, boiler treatment, food chemistry, and world market trends".

 Mashgichim are required whenever meat or fish is prepared or cooked.
 They check fresh eggs for blood spots before they are used in cooking, and must inspect all vegetables for forbidden insects before use.

-Mashgichim are responsible for performing the mitzvah of challah, the tithe of dough set aside for consumption by a kohen.
-(Some perform this in the diaspora, whereas in Israel it is always burnt.)
+They are responsible for performing the dough offering, the tithe of dough set aside for consumption by a kohen.
+Some perform this in the diaspora, whereas in Israel it is always burnt.

-Mashgichim must also light pilot lights and turn on cooking and heating equipment to satisfy minimum requirements of bishul Yisroel (food cooked by a Jew) and pas Yisroel (bread baked by a Jew), in a way that a Jew must be involved in the cooking of any kosher food "fit for a king's table."
+Mashgichim must also light pilot lights and turn on cooking and heating equipment to satisfy minimum requirements of bishul Yisrael (food cooked by a Jew) and pas Yisroel (bread baked by a Jew), in a way that a Jew must be involved in the cooking of any kosher food "fit for a king's table."
 To satisfy requirements for Sephardic Jews, the mashgiah may be required to play an even more active role in the cooking process.